 What Skills Would You Master During Training?

 - Once training is complete, you will feel confident in performing lensometry, refractometry, baseline external exams, visual field tests, automated keratometry, tonometry, and ancillary testing

 - You will prepare and update patient records, prepare requisitions for patient testing, and assist in reviewing charts and schedules for patients.

 - You will calibrate, clean and maintain ophthalmic equipment and instruments for the exam and treatment rooms

 - You will triage patient phone calls, assist patients into and out of examining rooms, and participate in clinical procedures

 - You will perform contact lens insertion and removal and how to process contact orders and returns

 What You Can Look Forward to After Successfully Completing the Program

-**Individuals who successfully complete the academic and skill-based training period and certification will be considered for regular full time employment as an Ophthalmic Assistant, the entry level position along the Ophthalmic Technician career path.**
+After successfully completing the academic and skill-based training period and certification, you will then be considered for regular full-time employment as an Ophthalmic Technician at the Associate level, the entry level position along the Ophthalmic Technician career path

 Must be able to accommodate flexible hours during the week and for training opportunities on weekends should they arise. (i.e. conferences, educational workshops).